-- My Hudson jobs: only available on the personal dashboard.
+- My Hudson jobs: only available on the personal dashboards.
 By default, it gives an overview of all the jobs of all the projects you are member of.
 You can of course select the jobs you wish to display by selecting the preferences link of the widget.

-- Jobs Overview: this widget is only available on project dashboard.
+- Jobs Overview: this widget is only available on project dashboards.
 It can display an overview of all the jobs associated with this project.
 You can always choose the ones you want to display in the widget (preferences link).

-- Last Builds: this widget is available for both personal and project dashboard.
+- Last Builds: this widget is available for both personal and project dashboards.
 It is linked to only one job, and show the last builds for this job (last one, last successfull, last failed).
 It also displays the project weather report (project trend, see Introduction to Continuous Integration).

-- Test Results: this widget is available for both personal and project dashboard.
+- Test Results: this widget is available for both personal and project dashboards.
 It is linked to only one job, and show the test results of the latest build for the selected job.
 To display something, your job needs to execute tests and publish them.
 The result is shown on a pie chart.

-- Test Trend: this widget is available for both personal and project dashboard.
+- Test Trend: this widget is available for both personal and project dashboards.
 It is linked to only one job, and show the test result trend for the job.
 Of course, your job needs to have tests to display something.
 The graph will show the number of tests (failed and successfull) along time.
 It can be very convenient for project managers to check that the number of tests is increasing while the number of build and commits are increasing too.

-- Build History: this widget is available for both personal and project dashboard.
+- Build History: this widget is available for both personal and project dashboards.
 It is linked to only one job, and show the build history, under the form of RSS feed.
 For each build of the list, you can see the build number, the status and the date the build has been scheduled.

-- Last Artifacts of the Build: this widget is available for both personal and project dashboard.
+- Last Artifacts of the Build: this widget is available for both personal and project dashboards.
 It is linked to only one job, and show the last artifacts published.
 To display something, your job needs to publish artifacts.

 It is possible to make references to Hudson items in Tuleap.
 There are some predefined references (job, build), but you can also create your own references if needed (see Reference Overview for more details about references)